 A Virtual Payment Address (VPA) is a unique identifier, which you can use to send and receive money on UPI.
 Think of it as an email ID which you can use to transfer money.

 You can use BHIM outside India to send and collect money for your local accounts.
-Please note that NRI/NRE accounts can be used for the same.
+Please note that NRI/NRE accounts can only be used as per banks policy.

 You are not charged any for transacting on BHIM.
 Kindly get in touch with your bank to ask for their charges.